networknt/light-doc/content/en/tutorial/portal/local-router/light-router.md

 reviewed: true
 ---

 In the previous step, we have [started the light-oauth2][] services locally.
-Now let's start the light-router instance to be responsible for service discovery and serving the resources later.
+Now let's start the light-router instance to be responsible for service discovery and to serve the resources later.

 For development, we are going to use the proxy from the create-react-app to connect to the light-router for all API accesses.
 Once the development is done, the SPA application will be built and copied to a folder named lightapi which match the domain lightapi.net